Coming Back: Exercise after surgery

 Eating the right food will also have a major impact on the speed of recovery after surgery.
 The body requires additional calories and nutrients in order to rebuild and recover after surgery.

-- Vitamins C, which aides in soft tissue (collagen) repair can be found in citrus fruits, strawberries, kiwi, bell peppers, brussels sprouts, and broccoli.
+- Vitamins C, which aids in soft tissue (collagen) repair can be found in citrus fruits, strawberries, kiwi, bell peppers, brussels sprouts, and broccoli.

 Wrap-Up: Exercise After Surgery